-ECTS credits: 4.0 Instruction language: English Coordinator: N. Bien Teaching methods: Assignment(s) Assessment methods: Attendance, Final paper Keywords: Writing, Critical Thinking
+• N. Bien

+Teaching methods:

+Assignment(s)

+Assessment methods:

+Attendance, Final paper

+Keywords:

+Writing, Critical Thinking

-Faculty of Psychology and Neuroscience Practical: Portfolio Year 2
+Faculty of Psychology and Neuroscience

+Practical: Portfolio Year 2

 The portfolio part in year 2 consists of two parts: updating the portfolio that was made in year 1 and an individual mentor meeting.
 Emphasis is on reflection and regulation of the.
 Students will follow elective courses in the fifth semester and will be required to submit their choices halfway through their second year.
 This is an excellent opportunity to develop specific skills and a broad academic profile.
 This is what students will be consciously focusing on by updating their portfolios with information acquired in the second year of the programme.
 Students will also be required to discuss their study progress and elective course choices with their mentor.
 Students need to have fulfilled the requirements of the portfolio to get the credits for Skills IV.